 We cut to Jezebel Jet on her private jet flying back to her country.
 Jezebel swears that she has her country and that she will beggar her people in her effort to bury Bruce.
 Suddenly, Jezebel gets a phone call.
 Jezebel snaps into the phone “What are you talking about?
 Who is this?”
 Jezebel then looks around and says “What’s that sound?”
 We then see an army of Talia’s ninja Man-Bats attacking Jezebel’s jet.

-We zip forward to six months later with Le Bossu looking at a newspaper headline about one of the Cardinal who was a member of the Black Glove being killed.
+We zip forward to six months later with Le Bossu looking at a newspaper headline about one of the Cardinals who was a member of the Black Glove being killed.
 Le Bossu is still in Gotham and bathing Gotham in blood since Batman and Robin are now dead.
 Le Bossu has a Gotham cop captured and tells the cop that there is no one left to save him.
-Suddenly, we see the Bat-signal shining into Bossu’s warehouse.
+Suddenly, we see the Bat signal shining into Bossu’s warehouse.
 Le Bossu stammers that it is impossible.

 We then get an epilogue.
 We see Thomas and Martha Wayne along with Bruce walking out of the movie theater.
-Bruce wonders about what it would be like if there was a modern day Zorro riding through Gotham.
+Bruce wonders about what it would be like if there was a modern-day Zorro riding through Gotham.
 Thomas Wayne replies that the sad thing is that they would probably place a man like Zorro in Arkham.
 We then see the word “Zur-en-arrh” backward and in red.
 End of issue.

 The Good: Batman #681 was an interesting and unusual read.
 Initially, I was summarily unimpressed with this issue.
 Now, to be fair, I gave this issue a very quick first reading.
 Since I am back home in Miami for Thanksgiving, I had to run to my old comic book shop and pick up this issue.
-I then grabbed a Cubano sandwich and headed up to the campus of the alma mater, University of Miami, and sat outside, ate my sandwich and quickly tore through this issue.
+I then grabbed a Cubano sandwich and headed up to the campus of my alma mater, University of Miami, and sat outside, ate my sandwich, and quickly tore through this issue.

 At first blush, I thought that this issue delivered an incredibly anti-climactic ending.
 However, I put this issue aside for a couple of hours and then went back and read it a second and third time.
-After the third reading I have to say that my opinion has changed drastically.
+After the third reading, I have to say that my opinion has changed drastically.
 I enjoyed this issue so much more after the third reading.

-Morrison delivers another well crafted read crammed full of details.
+Morrison delivers another well-crafted read crammed full of details.
 Practically every line of dialogue and narration has a meaning that requires the reader to carefully navigate the story and stop to investigate the clues from each line.

 Batman #681 was well plotted as Morrison finally reveals how all of his stories on Batman beginning with Morrison’s Batman story in 52 all tie together.
 The reader gets a clear sense of how ever since 52 that Morrison has been slowly and methodically building up to this very moment.
 All the previous plotlines and story arcs slide together in a pleasant fashion as everything finally makes sense to the reader.
-Morrison is actually rather straight forward in his explanations in this issue compared to some of his other work.
+Morrison is actually rather straightforward in his explanations of this issue compared to some of his other work.

-Morrison reveals the reason why Bruce wanted to undergo the Thorgal ritual during 52.
+Morrison reveals the reason why Bruce wanted to undergo the Thorgal ritual in 52.
 Bruce wanted to savor death so that he could experience every eventuality.
 This fits in with Morrison’s take on Batman in that he is a man driven beyond all sanity in order to be able to handle anything that might come his way.
 And death was about the only last experience that Bruce had not prepared for so the Thorgal ritual was a logical final step by Bruce to experience everything that a human possibly can.
 Also, by having Bruce experience death during the Thorgal ritual and then eliminate all of his fear and doubt Morrison prepared the way for Bruce to “die” in this RIP story and still find a way to survive.

-Morrison also folds the Club of Heroes story arc into RIP as the Club of Heroes arrive on the scene to help fight the Black Glove’s thugs that are marauding throughout the city.
+Morrison also folds the Club of Heroes story arc into RIP as the Club of Heroes arrives on the scene to help fight the Black Glove’s thugs that are marauding throughout the city.
 It was nice to see this collection of heroes who were portrayed as more jokes than true heroes during the Club of Heroes story arc be presented in a much more heroic fashion.

 I continue to enjoy how Morrison writes the Joker.
 This is one of my favorite versions of the Joker.
 Morrison reveals that the Joker has been literally driven insane by Batman in the Joker’s attempt to get the Batman to loosen up.
 Normally, writers show how the Joker’s madness has impacted Batman’s psyche.
 This scene offers the reader a unique look at the psychological war between Joker and Batman from the other perspective as we see how Batman has driven Joker crazy.
 This scene shows that Batman is as adept at psychological wars as the Joker.

-This scene with the Joker offered up one of the most brilliant twists in this issue as it is revealed that Bruce rigged the Bat-Radia to send signals instead of receive them.
+This scene with the Joker offered up one of the most brilliant twists in this issue as it is revealed that Bruce rigged the Bat-Radia to send signals instead of receiving them.
 That the Bat-Radia sends a signal to the Bat-computer to order it to take over Arkham Asylum’s security system.
 This was a fantastic use of a plot device in the Bat-Radia that many people were wondering what purpose it would play in this story.
 Morrison rarely does anything for no reason and even though I had no idea what purpose the Bat-Radia would play I knew that it had to end up being something important by the final act of this story.

 Batman #681 was basically the thesis statement on Morrison’s view of Batman’s character.
 Morrison has always presented Batman as a force of will personified.
 Morrison’s Batman is always in control and plans for absolutely anything and everything.
 Morrison continually delivers the coolest version of Batman.
-Morrison understands that it is not Batman’s gadgets, weapons or his fighting prowess that makes him who he is.
-That it is Bruce’s brilliant mind, his unrelenting drive and his obsession with details that borders on insanity that allows him to prepare and react to virtually any possible danger or threat that makes the Batman such an unstoppable force.
+Morrison understands that it is not Batman’s gadgets, weapons, or his fighting prowess that makes him who he is.
+That it is Bruce’s brilliant mind, his unrelenting drive, and his obsession with details that borders on insanity that allows him to prepare and react to virtually any possible danger or threat that makes the Batman such an unstoppable force.

 This take on Batman’s character is clearly presented in the scene with Batman in the coffin and in the flashback scene.
 The way that Batman so calmly extricates himself from the shallow grave was vintage Morrison Batman.
-And the way that Bruce, out of a force of habit, switches the cups of tea in the flashback scene and then reveals that he carries antidotes for any toxins that he is not immune to was also typical Morrison.
+And the way that Bruce, out of a force of habit, switches the cups of tea in the flashback scene and then reveals that he carries antidotes for any toxins that he is not immune to is also typical of Morrison.